saolsen/herald/README.md

 The system has 3 main components.

 * Web frontend
-* Worker daemon and queue
+* Celery/rabbitMQ message queue
 * Processing servers (festival and cmusphinx)

 On the frontend there's a python webapp that implements the REST api.

-In the middle there's a python celery worker daemon that responds to requests from the web frontend, runs jobs on the festival and sphinx servers and lets the webfront know when jobs are done.
-In the back there are web servers built on top of festival and cmusphinx that let us use all their functionality via a web api.
+This webapp sends messages when it needs some files processed tts or stt to the rabbitMQ queue (via celery).
+Then on the backend processing servers run celery worker daemons that listen to the rabbitMQ queue and processes jobs.
+Celery makes all of this trivially easy.

 Breaking it out this way lets us scale the parts independantly.
 If we have lots of requests we can scale the web frontend.
-If there are too many jobs to process we can up the celery worker daemons and if there are lots and lots of files to process we can add in more instances of the festival or cmusphinx servers.
+If there are lots of files to process we can add in more instances of the festival or cmusphinx servers.
 These will also all run on their own instances on rackspace cloud (or some other hosting service) (currently on the beta server all three processes run on one server)

 Development
 -----------
+### Environment
+You need to set up virtualenv.

+    $ virtualenv --no-site-packages heraldenv
+    $ source heraldenv/bin/activate
+    $ pip install -r requirements.txt

+Add whatever library's your code depends on to requierments.txt

 ### Source Control